robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **Files:**
 - tft.py: Source file with comments.
 - tft_test.py: Sample code for running the tft
-- smallfont.py, bigfont.py,sevensegnumfont.py: Three font files.
-Origin: Rinky-Dink Electronics, Henning Karlsen
-- dummyfont.py: Dummy versions of the three fonts, which just define a single char as placeholder
+- fonts/*: Sample fonts and tool to convert the output of the GLCD-Tool into files, sueable by this library
 - README.md: this one
 - *.raw: Sample raw bitmap files with 565 encoding (16 bits per Pixel)
-- TFT_Adaper_for_PyBoard*.zip: Three variants of PCB sketches for an adapter PCB, created with KiCad.
+- TFT_Adaper_for_PyBoard_3.zip: A PCB sketch for an adapter PCB, created with KiCad.

 **To Do**
 - Split the Class in basic functions and advanced ones